 For bands that plan on a 500 unit run of CDs lasting a year and mostly being sold at shows this is the way to go.
 Your Bandcamp page solves the problem of having a way to buy your album and gives you a checkout to link to from your website or Facebook page.
 It also allows folks like me to discover you through search or suggestion.

-If you are selling thousands of CDs and LPs or touring constantly then selling physical albums on Bandcamp probably isn’t for you.
-But you should still use it as a way to sell downloads and to connect with your audience.
+If you are selling thousands of CDs and LPs, or touring constantly, then selling physical albums on Bandcamp probably isn’t for you.
+But you can still use it as a way to sell downloads and to connect with your audience.
 If you are primarily selling downloads rather than physical media there isn’t a better place to be no matter how big you are.

 I don’t follow bands closely on social media because I don’t need to know about every show, but I do sign up for automatic email updates from Bandcamp that let me know when they post a new album.
 They make it super easy to do so.
 I’ve followed bands an Bandcamp with no new albums posted since 2015 only to a few months later be notified of their latest and give it a review.

 For what it’s worth I receive no compensation from Bandcamp or Louisiana Music Factory.
-Me not needing to get a real job depends on you not needing to get a real job.
+Me not needing to get a real job depends on you, the artist, not needing to get a real job.
 Get those links updated, consider this an opportunity to up your game, and good luck.